×

 We asked people in India if they could share any humorous cultural blunders they commited.
 They wrote:

 "When in India, it is important to be respectful of the local culture and customs.
 To avoid any cultural faux pas, it is prudent to listen to the local community and be mindful of religious and cultural sensitivities in order to foster inter-cultural understanding.
 It is also important to dress respectfully, meaning that shoulders and knees should be covered.
 Public displays of affection are also not accepted, and visitors shouldn't point their feet at religious statues or images.
-Additionally, visitors should request permission before taking pictures of people or religious buildings," remarked one member in India.
+Additionally, visitors should request permission before taking pictures of people or religious buildings," said one person in India.

 Get Quote